Alexhuszagh/highlight-rms-supporters/README.md

 > Won't this condone harassment?

-First, nothing compares to the serial harassment Richard Stallman has perpetuated over decades.
-But no, all it does it provide a stylesheet highlighting names on developer websites, and does not provide external contact information.
+First, nothing compares to the serial harassment Richard Stallman has committed over decades and the toxic environment he has cultivated.
+But this script doesn't condone harassment: all it does it is highlight names on developer websites, and does not provide external contact information.

 > What about free speech?